 HIST 356 Age of Reagan: U.S. Politics and Society, 1960-2001

 HIST 153/URB 104 Transformations of Urban America, 1945-Present

 HIST 231 History Behind the Headlines: Contemporary Political and Policy Debates in Historical Perspective

-Shaped by the State: Toward a New Political History of the Twentieth Century, edited with Lily Gesimer and Mason B. Williams (University of Chicago Press, forthcoming 2018)
+Shaped by the State: Toward a New Political History of the Twentieth Century, co-edited with Lily Geismer and Mason B. Williams.
+Chicago: University of Chicago Press, 2019.

-“The Antigovernment Impulse: The Modern Presidency, the Market, and the Splintering Common Good,” in Roger Biles and Mark Rose, eds., The President and American Capitalism Since 1945 (University Press of Florida, 2017)
+“The Antigovernment Impulse: The Modern Presidency, the Market, and the Splintering Common Good.”
+In The President and American Capitalism Since 1945, edited by Roger Biles and Mark Rose, 99-122.
+Gainesville, FL: University Press of Florida, 2017.

-“‘They were the moving spirits’: Business and Supply-Side Liberalism in the Postwar South,” in Kim Phillips-Fein and Richard John, eds., Capital Gains: Business and Politics in the Twentieth Century (University of Pennsylvania Press, 2016)
+“‘They were the moving spirits’: Business and Supply-Side Liberalism in the Postwar South.”
+In Capital Gains: Business and Politics in the Twentieth Century, edited by Richard R. John and Kimberly Phillips-Fein,139-156.
+Philadelphia: University of Pennsylvania Press, 2016.